 There are some clear factors in your choice, price definitely being one of them.
 Make sure your choice fits your budget and business model.
 But don’t forget to take into account the following questions:

 - Can you ensure the chosen API works in your target country(ies)?
+Can full regulatory compliance be provided?

 - What functionality and customization options are available?